What is a 3/1 adjustable-rate mortgage (ARM)?

 3/1 adjustable-rate mortgage vs. fixed-rate mortgage

-In contrast to a 3/1 ARM, a fixed-rate mortgages maintains the same interest rate for the entire life of the loan.
-If you choose a 30-year fixed-rate mortgage, for example, your interest rate won’t change for the duration of those 30 years.
+In contrast to a 3/1 ARM, a fixed-rate mortgage keeps the same interest rate for the life of the loan.
+If you choose a 30-year fixed-rate mortgage, for example, your interest rate won’t change for those 30 years.

 Most borrowers take fixed-rate mortgages because the monthly payments often end up lower over time compared to an ARM, and the fixed rate makes it much easier to budget.
-With an ARM, you could get in over your head if your rate adjusts too high.
-That said, if you plan to move or refinance before your introductory period ends, an ARM might make sense.
+With a 3-year adjustable-rate mortgage, you could get in over your head if your rate adjusts too high.